cloudify-cosmo/repex/README.md

 NOTE: Beginning with `repex 0.4.1`, file attributes are kept when replacing.

+NOTE: Beginning with `repex 0.4.3`, Windows is officially supported (and tested via appveyor).

 `repex` replaces strings in single/multiple files based on regular expressions.

 Why not use sed you ask?
 Because `repex` provides some layers of protection and an easy to use config yaml in which you easily add new files and folders to iterate through.